AlfonsoSanz/backup-tool/README.md

 - Open-code so you can adapt it (remove/add/change features) with little knowledge of powershell

 ### Usecases
-- I use it for making backups of my videogame 👾 save files, for safety from save corruption or for games without saves loading.
+- I use it for making backups of my videogame 👾 save files (to be run as I play), for safety from save corruption or restoring saves in games without saves loading
 - There are many more professional and advanced backup tools, but this one can still be used for any non-sensible files or data (documents, db files or similar)
 - Fast and simple staff, the poweshell script is very fast to configure and versatile for file(s)/folder(s), with little menus and direct buttons to the folders
 - For learning or adapting to your need, this is the first PS script I do (took me 12h or so) and the earlier versions are very simple (only 20 lines of code, as you can see in the first commits), you can go make one yourself or try to improve this one